rreusser/trains-and-trails/src/pages/ohlone-wilderness-trail/index.md

 <span data-behavior="anchor" data-feature-index="2" data-mile-position="36.1"></span>
 ![Looking out toward Pleasanton, the setting sun casts a warm glow on the shadowed hills](ohlone-wilderness-trail-220.jpg)

-With some food and gatorade in me, knowing I was beginning the final ascent, my spirits finally lifted.
-The uphill was surprisingly gradual and runnable.
+With some food and gatorade in me, my spirits finally lifted.
+The back side of Mission Peak was surprisingly gradual and runnable.

 <span data-behavior="anchor" data-feature-index="2" data-mile-position="38.8"></span>
 ![A cow stares at me in the fading light](ohlone-wilderness-trail-225.jpg)